adnammit/notes/csharp.md

 	- entities have an identity and a lifecycle -- when the process is complete, the entity is dead as far as the system is concerned and goes back to long-term storage
 	- an entity is a unit of behavior: when you invoke a command on an entity, it is responsible for changing its internal state
 	- use **read-only** to enforce immutability of entities
+* an **aggregate root** is an entity that is the parent of other entities
+	- the root is responsible for maintaining the consistency of the aggregate
+	- the root is the only member of the aggregate that outside objects are allowed to reference
+* **value objects** are immutable data structures used to encapsulate primitives or other value objects that are bound to each other
+	- no identity: unlike entities they do not have a unique identifier
+	- rather they are defined only by their values
+	- ex: you may have an `Address` value object that contains a `Street`, `City`, `State` and `Zip` -- the address is defined by the values of those properties and two objects with the same values are considered equal
 * core behavior should be owned by the entity but you might need to provide it with additional data, or provide dependencies which will be responsible for imposing side effects on the outside world
 	```csharp
 		public class Policy { public void Renew(IAuditNotifier notifier) { // do a bunch of internal state-related things, // some validation, etc. ... // now notify the audit system that there's // a new policy period that needs auditing notifier.ScheduleAuditFor(this); } }